ctechfilmuniversity/project_ws2425_first_term/README.md

 * the submitted project results and documentation
 * the presentation

-Please keep in mind that you should document your learning path and the execution of a plan continuously through out the project.
+Please keep in mind that you should document your learning path and the execution of a plan continuously throughout the project.
 The documentation needs to cover the whole term, starting in November.

-If you complete all other requirement but the final project submission, you can submit the project at a later time but 15% of the final grade will be reduced.
+If you complete all other requirements but the final project submission, you can submit the project at a later time, but 15% of the final grade will be reduced.
 If you do not want a grade reduction for lateness or if you want to change the topic of your project one more time, you will need to re-do all steps for the 1st term project in the following year.

 ## Evaluation Criteria